-This section describes platform specific rules that should be considered in the design and implementation of the requirements.
-If IT-requirement exists for the solution, the Rules can be found in the IT-requirement.

 Platform rules

 This section describes platform specific rules that should be considered in the design and implementation of the requirements.
 If IT-requirement exists for the solution, the Rules can be found in the IT-requirement.

 IRW.RULE.TRACEABLE

 Clear case will be used to version control (lifecycle) this change.